owap/scenery/README.md

     "region": "us-east-1"
 }
 ```
-If you are running Spatula from an EC2 Instance, this information should be
+If you are running Scenery from an EC2 Instance, this information should be
 loaded automatically from the IAM roles.
 See [Setting AWS Credentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html)
 for more information on this topic.